• Dementia-Friendly Airports - Details

 13. If the pat-down procedure is required converse amicably while keeping the person living with dementia engaged and comfortable during the process.
 Pick up belongings after the pat down.

-Items 1-5 are from the TSA website.
+Items 1-5, and 14 are from the TSA website.
 Consult this site for up-to-date information about traveling with special needs.

 Items 8-9, 11-13 adapted with permission from Carol Giuliani - Senior Travel Companion Services, LLC